matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 The time to live (TTL) of access tokens isn't enforced in this MSC but is advised to be kept relatively short.
 Servers might choose to have stateless, digitally signed access tokens (JWT are good examples of this), which makes them non-revocable.
-The TTL of access tokens should not exceed 15 minutes if they are revocable and 5 minutes if they are not.
+The TTL of access tokens should be around 15 minutes if they are revocable and should not exceed 5 minutes if they are not.

 ## Unstable prefix

-While this MSC is not in a released version of the specification, clients should add a `org.matrix.msc2918.refresh_token=true` query parameter on the login and registration endpoints, e.g. `/_matrix/client/r0/login?org.matrix.msc2918.refresh_token=true`.
+While this MSC is not in a released version of the specification, clients should use the `org.matrix.msc2918.refresh_token` field in place of the `refresh_token` field in requests to the login and registration endpoints.
 The refresh token endpoint should be served and used using the unstable prefix: `POST /_matrix/client/unstable/org.matrix.msc2918/refresh`.

-Once this MSC is in a released version of the specification, clients using endpoints from that version must support refreshing token, even if the homeserver might choose to keep sending non-refreshing ones.

 ## Detailed rationale